Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Quench Dynamics

-As a consequence of these approximate conservation laws which influence the quench dynamics of the system even for $\Delta\sim2\Omega$, the bipartite von Neumann entanglement entropy $\mathcal{S}(\ket{E})$ (see Appendix-\ref{app:entanglement-entropy}) of the eigenstates $\ket{E}$ of the Hamiltonian \eqref{eq:hamiltonian_ladder}, shows a broad distribution across the entire range of the spectrum (see Figs.~\ref{fig:entanglement_entropy_and_shanon_entropy_LR},\ref{fig:entanglement_entropy_and_shanon_entropy_UD}).
-We have checked numerically that the eigenstates close to the middle of the spectrum obey volume law, but the coefficients corresponding to these volume law scalings have a broad distribution.
-This can be taken as a signature of an \textit{approximate} Krylov fracture taking place due these approximate emergent conservation laws.
-In Appendix-\ref{app:Heff_SW}, we have analytically constructed all eigenstates of the second-order effective Hamiltonian $\hat{\mathcal{H}}^{[2]}_{\text{eff}}$.
-These eigenstates have simple ``Bell-pair" like states embedded in some of the rungs, while the other rungs remain completely unentangled when the entanglement entropy is measured across the vertical cut (henceforth denoted as UD cut), designated as dashed gray line in Fig.~\ref{fig:model}.
-Such a structure can help us in understanding, to some degree, the nature of the bi-partite von Neumann entanglement entropy of the eigenstates of the full Hamiltonian at $\Delta=2\Omega$.
+In Appendix-\ref{app:Heff_SW}, we have analytically constructed all eigenstates of the second-order effective Hamiltonian $\hat{H}^{[2]}_{\text{eff}}$.
+These eigenstates have simple ``Bell-pair"-like states embedded in some of the rungs, while the other rungs remain completely unentangled when the entanglement entropy is measured across the vertical cut (henceforth denoted as UD cut), designated as dashed gray line in Fig.~\ref{fig:model}.
+Such a structure can help us understand, to some degree, the nature of the bi-partite von Neumann entanglement entropy of the eigenstates of the full Hamiltonian at $\Delta=2$.
 We note here that this only explains the entanglement from the UD cut.
-The entanglement entropies across the left-right bi-partition (henceforth denoted as LR cut) are exactly zero for all the analytically constructed eigenstates (labeled by a collection of conserved charges $\{z_\pi,q_1,q_2,...,q_L\}$) of $\hat{\mathcal{H}}^{[2]}_{\text{eff}}$.
-However, as these eigenstates are highly degenerate, we suspect that a full numerical diagonaliztion scheme which is unaware of such approximate symmetries, outputs arbitrary hybridizations of these analytically constructed eigenstates, leading to a non-zero values of entanglement entropies for the eigenstates across the LR cut.
-The finite bandwidth of the tower of states in Figs.~\ref{fig:entanglement_entropy_and_shanon_entropy_LR}(d) and \ref{fig:entanglement_entropy_and_shanon_entropy_UD}(d) are due to the influence of higher order processes, and can be captured quantitatively via $\hat{\mathcal{H}}^{[4]}_{\text{eff}}$ (see Fig.~\ref{fig:compare_exact_vs_SW2nd_SW4th_spectrum}(b)).
-That being said, at this moment we do not have any understanding of the eigenstates of $\hat{\mathcal{H}}^{[4]}_{\text{eff}}$ from an analytical point of view, as the construction and diagonalization of $\hat{\mathcal{H}}^{[4]}_{\text{eff}}$ were performed using numerical schemes.
+The entanglement entropies across the left-right bi-partition (henceforth denoted as the LR cut) are exactly zero for all the analytically constructed eigenstates (labeled by a collection of conserved charges $\{z_\pi,q_1,q_2,...,q_L\}$) of $\hat{H}^{[2]}_{\text{eff}}$.
+However, as these eigenstates are highly degenerate, we suspect that a full numerical diagonalization scheme that is unaware of such approximate symmetries outputs arbitrary hybridizations of these analytically constructed eigenstates, leading to non-zero values of entanglement entropies for the eigenstates across the LR cut.
+The finite bandwidth of the tower of states in Fig.~\ref{fig:EE}(d),(h) is due to the influence of higher order processes and can be captured quantitatively via $\hat{H}^{[4]}_{\text{eff}}$ (see Fig.~\ref{fig:compare_exact_vs_SW2nd_SW4th_spectrum}(b)).
+That being said, we do not have any understanding of the eigenstates of $\hat{H}^{[4]}_{\text{eff}}$ from an analytical point of view, as the construction and diagonalization of $\hat{H}^{[4]}_{\text{eff}}$ were performed using numerical schemes.